iconify/iconify-unplugin/README.md

 In future, when Safari will finally join the modern browsers (hopefully soon because Safari Technology Preview supported this since 2024), fallback can be removed.
 This will make it possible to add support for more frameworks and render icons as raw HTML strings, not components.

+#### Fallback packages

+To support Safari browser, you need to install the following dev dependencies:

+-   For Vue: `@iconify/css-vue`
+-   For Svelte: `@iconify/css-svelte`
+-   For React and Preact: `@iconify/css-react`

+There are no fallback components for other frameworks.
+If you are not using frameworks listed above, your options are:

+-   Ignore Safari users (bad option).
+-   Render full SVG instead of SVG+CSS (see plugin options below).

 ## Compilers

 Iconify Unplugin supports several compilers.